 Some people assume that because hot air rises most heat loss occurs through their home's ceiling.
 That isn't always the case.
 Heat moves toward colder spots wherever there's a temperature difference.
 That means heat loss is occurring wherever there isn't enough insulation to maintain a consistent temperature.
 And in many cases that might be through your basement foundation walls.

-Heat flows in three ways—conduction, convection, and radiation.
-Conduction happens when heat transfers directly from one part of an object to another.
-It's how the handles on your pots get hot even though they aren't directly touching the burner.
-Convection transfers heat by moving air or fluids (like water).
+• Convection transfers heat by moving air or fluids (like water).
 When your walls don't have proper insulation, the air picks up heat from the wall's warm side and moves it to the cold side, where heat loss ultimately occurs.
 Sometimes people think they have air leaks around their windows when it's a convection current.
-Radiation usually accounts for less than 10 percent of heat loss in most homes.
-It's the heat coming off objects like your body, a fire, or the sun.
-Insulation reduces heat flow with tiny air pockets, which are poor heat conductors.

-Insulation Makes your home more comfortable
+How insulation makes your home more comfortable

-If your heater or heat pump works extra hard to heat and cool your home because of poor insulation, you are wasting money and probably not getting the comfort you need.
+• If your heater or heat pump works extra hard to heat and cool your home because of poor insulation, you are wasting money and probably not getting the comfort you need.
 Proper levels of insulation can lead to fewer hot/cold spots in your home.

-When most people consider insulation, they think about being comfortably warm during the winter months.
+• When most people consider insulation, they think about being comfortably warm during the winter months.
 But proper insulation also makes your home comfortable in the summer by keeping the hot and humid air outside.

-Proper insulation has the added benefit of making your home quieter too.
+• Proper insulation has the added benefit of making your home quieter too.
 You can put insulation between the walls inside your house and under your floors.
 Doing this helps with heat flow and acts as soundproofing around your home.

 About insulation R-Values